He Did It! Justin Bieber Deleted His Instagram Account

 Hell hath no fury like a Bieber scorned.

 Justin Bieber has carried out his threat to delete his Instagram account.
-The move comes after the pop star feuded online with ex-girlfriend Selena Gomez as well as fans he accused of being "mean" to new love Sofia Richie.
+The move comes after the pop star feuded online with ex-girlfriend Selena Gomez and accused fans of being "mean" to new love Sofia Richie.
 Pour one out for all the bare bum photos.

 "I’m gonna make my Instagram private if you guys don’t stop the hate; this is getting out of hand," Bieber warned his followers over the weekend in his comments section.
 "If you guys are really fans you wouldn’t be so mean to people that I like."